Envestnet (NYSE:ENV) Issues FY 2022 Earnings Guidance

-Envestnet (NYSE:ENV – Get Rating) last issued its earnings results on Thursday, February 24th.
-The business services provider reported $0.26 EPS for the quarter, missing the consensus estimate of $0.31 by ($0.05).
-The business had revenue of $319.60 million for the quarter, compared to the consensus estimate of $311.62 million.
-Envestnet had a net margin of 1.12% and a return on equity of 10.86%.
-The business’s revenue was up 21.1% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.49 EPS.
-On average, analysts forecast that Envestnet will post 1.51 earnings per share for the current fiscal year.

-In other news, President Stuart Depina sold 16,422 shares of the stock in a transaction dated Monday, December 27th.
-The shares were sold at an average price of $81.94, for a total transaction of $1,345,618.68.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Corporate insiders own 1.41% of the company’s stock.
+In related news, insider Matthew Majoros sold 400 shares of Envestnet stock in a transaction that occurred on Monday, March 21st.
+The stock was sold at an average price of $75.33, for a total transaction of $30,132.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, President Stuart Depina sold 16,422 shares of the business’s stock in a transaction on Monday, December 27th.
+The stock was sold at an average price of $81.94, for a total value of $1,345,618.68.
+The disclosure for this sale can be found here.
+Insiders own 1.41% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the company.
-Deutsche Bank AG boosted its stake in shares of Envestnet by 19.8% during the 4th quarter.
-Deutsche Bank AG now owns 171,288 shares of the business services provider’s stock worth $13,589,000 after buying an additional 28,338 shares during the last quarter.
-California State Teachers Retirement System lifted its stake in Envestnet by 2.5% in the 4th quarter.
-California State Teachers Retirement System now owns 75,774 shares of the business services provider’s stock valued at $6,012,000 after purchasing an additional 1,823 shares during the last quarter.
-Parametric Portfolio Associates LLC lifted its stake in Envestnet by 4.4% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 74,874 shares of the business services provider’s stock valued at $5,941,000 after purchasing an additional 3,154 shares during the last quarter.
-State of Tennessee Treasury Department acquired a new stake in Envestnet in the 4th quarter valued at about $3,967,000.
-Finally, Thrivent Financial for Lutherans lifted its stake in Envestnet by 1.1% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 14,408 shares of the business services provider’s stock valued at $1,143,000 after purchasing an additional 158 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of ENV.
+LPL Financial LLC boosted its position in Envestnet by 59.1% in the third quarter.
+LPL Financial LLC now owns 12,412 shares of the business services provider’s stock worth $995,000 after purchasing an additional 4,613 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. bought a new stake in shares of Envestnet in the fourth quarter valued at $342,000.
+Marshall Wace LLP bought a new stake in shares of Envestnet in the fourth quarter valued at $918,000.
+Legal & General Group Plc raised its stake in shares of Envestnet by 1.2% in the fourth quarter.
+Legal & General Group Plc now owns 79,751 shares of the business services provider’s stock valued at $6,328,000 after buying an additional 929 shares during the period.
+Finally, Schonfeld Strategic Advisors LLC bought a new stake in shares of Envestnet in the fourth quarter valued at $317,000.

 About Envestnet (Get Rating)